-The quiet voice answered, “Just keep driving.
-I’m leading you.
-And I’ll show you where to go.”
+His quiet voice answered, “Just keep driving.
+I am leading you.
+And I will show you where to go.”

 We were driving around in circles, and the sun was beginning to set.
-Paul became frustrated with me for not having an address, but there wasn’t one listed when I had googled.
-Nothing made sense in our natural minds.
+Paul became frustrated with me for not having an address, but there had not been one listed when I googled the Ittiwan Oak.
+None of this made sense in our natural minds.

-Finally, we drove past a retirement home, and I heard that I needed to humble myself and ask for direction, so Paul reluctantly pulled up to the sliding glass doors.
+Finally, we drove past a retirement home, and I heard that I needed to humble myself and ask for directions, so Paul reluctantly pulled up to the sliding glass doors.

-The first people I discovered were waiting for a ride, and the car pulled up to get them right as I was asking for help.
-Their daughter in the truck had seen the tree before and waved me in the general direction to where she thought it might be.
-I decided it was best to go inside and ask as well, but the people behind the concierge desk had never heard of the tree.
-They told me that if it was in the community, it would be in the opposite direction of what the first lady had said.
+At the doors, a group of people were waiting for a ride.Their ride pulled up to pick them up right as I was asking for help.
+Thedaughter in the truck had seen the tree before and waved me in the general direction to where she thought it might be.
+I decided it was best to go inside and ask a local as well.
+No one behind the concierge desk had even heard of the tree.
+They told me that if it was in the community, it would be in the opposite direction of what the first girl had said.
+Now we are in a pickle.
+Which direction should we go?

 Daylight was waning as I headed back to our van.
 The clock read 5:00 pm, so I prayed a desperate prayer for help, and felt sure we were to go in the direction of the first woman’s instructions.

-We turned this way, and that way, and one more turn, until in the distance appeared one of the largest and oldest Water Oaks that I had ever seen.
-A sturdy, metal gate enclosed it, with a “do not trespass” sign, with “only for residence use”, hanging on the side of the iron bars.
+We turned this way, and that way, and then another way, until in the distance appeared one of the largest and oldest Water Oaks that I had ever seen.
+A sturdy, metal gate enclosed it, with a “do not trespass” sign, with “only for residencial (or residents’) use”, hanging on the side of the iron bars.
 Paul and the girls began to confront me, explaining that I couldn’t go past that gate, but I was more determined than ever to fulfill what I had been told to do.

-As we slowly drove past it, I realized that there was a small opening in the gate to the right of the tree, and the golden plaque of the Tree of the Year Award was hung beside it.
+As we slowly drove past it, I discovered that there was a small opening in the gate to the right of the tree, and the golden plaque of the Tree of the Year Award was hung beside it.
 “That’s where I get in,” I pointed.

-The Plaque at the “Ok, but you must hurry.
+“Ok, but you must hurry.
 Someone might see you.
-I’m going to drive the van up the block and wait until I see you come out.”
+I’m going to drive the van up the block and wait until I see you come out.”, says Paul.

 I felt like a spy or something.

+The Plaque at the Ittiwan Oak Tree, Daniel Island

 Quickly, I hopped out, but everything in me told me to slow down, to take my time, to do everything with intention, which is what the Holy Spirit had been telling me all morning.
 As I walked through the gate, I realized I had no choice but to slow down, because the ground around the tree was planted with all kinds of tender plants, and the only way to get to the tree was to tip toe through them.
 I knew Paul would be upset with me, but I could see evidence that others had also walked through there before me, and I was compelled to place my hand on the tree.

-My legs trembled with every step, as a tingling feeling of warmth also overtook me.
-I started to rush, because I knew Paul was anxiously waiting for me with my girls a block away.
+My legs trembled with every step, a tingling, warm sensation overtook me.
+I started to rush, because I knew Paul was anxiously waiting for me, a block away, with my girls.

 As I placed my hand on the tree, I could barely think straight.
-The quiet voice inside continued to remind me to slow down and take my time.
+God’s quiet voice inside continued to remind me to slow down and take my time.